 On the flight home I sat next to a man flying to Missouri and reading USA Today.
 One of the headlines was Trump at War With GOP.
 Our descent into Chicago was bumpy and turbulent.
 Surrounded by clouds, there was zero visibility behind, below, and ahead of us.
 The landing came in hard and fast.
 It seemed the flight was a metaphor for the 2016 election.

 Arriving safely at our gate, the steward welcomed us to Chicago and said, “It’s a crazy world out there.
 Stay safe, be kind to one another, and pay it forward.
 Don’t forget to wash your hands after handling chicken and don’t fry bacon naked.”

 As I write this blog, I feel nervous and hesitant about posting it.
 Is there someone else out there whom I will piss off because I’m not enthusiastic about my choice?
 Although Hillary is more than qualified, I don’t see this election changing much of anything for middle class America.
 It’s politics as usual and there’s some really big money involved.
 I felt a lot better when millions of us donated $27.
-We knew the candidate was beholden to We the People.
+We knew our candidate was beholden to We the People.
+I am afraid we’re going to lose this election.
 I hope I’m wrong.
 I would love for Hillary to prove me wrong.
 I will gladly eat crow if I am wrong, but it seems to me the problems we have will continue to fester and I hate to think about where we will be in 2020.